mjskier/MacUtils/DockerWebServer.md

 The resulting list should be empty.

 The ubuntu container isn't running anymore, but it still exists on your machine.
-To get a list of containers, runningor not, use `docker ps -a`
+To get a list of containers, running or not, use `docker ps -a`

 ```
 mistral: docker ps -a